 The IDEA Formal Education Working Group works on the many areas that IDEA is focusing on in the Formal education sector, including the reform of the Junior Cycle.
-To get involved contact the convenor Mella Cusack.
+We will shortly have a new convenor.
+In the meantime, to get involved contact Elaine Mahon.

 Community Sector Working Group

 The IDEA Community Sector Working Group is currently focusing on developing a strategy and common vision for the adult and community education sector.
-To get involved contact the convenor Helena McNeill.
+We will shortly have a new convenor.
+In the meantime, to get involved contact Elaine Mahon.

 Youth Task Group